ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 ## 1. Review Univariate Time Series data patterns and Anomaly types
    OCI Anomaly Detection Service can detect anomalies in different types/patterns of univariate time series data.
 Furthermore, the service can identify different types of anomalies in the data with minimal false alarms.

-   The section below describes the time series data patterns and anomaly types detected by OCI Anomaly Detection Service.
+   The Section below describes the time series data patterns and anomaly types detected by OCI Anomaly Detection Service.

    - A data set containing seasonal patterns.
      OCI Anomaly Detection Service detects spikes and dips in time series data containing seasonal patterns.
 The univariate kernel does automatic window size detection and as a result anomalous spikes are detected as soon as they occur (no delay) with high precision as shown in the train and test graphs below.